clux/facemaulers/halos-2.md

 Maybe they have to pass through the hall of ancients;
 pass through water in https://www.pinterest.co.uk/pin/AZhpMsuya3CsjgOwxBT5p8zPvozCHuK-QWjgwjNXjS2-rUBbdCabV_8/

 # Spire pathway
 Glass sylinder with stormy weather outside.
 They can see Fryggt and Felgolos breathe on their way up.
 Lightning spine carries on.
 They can also see bits of the lightning in 13F (direcly underneath).

 (to highlight they can't go around)

 maybe 120deg/60deg of the cylinder is just open (glass cover), portal below that dumps them into the air

-## Umnos
-Huge bulging blue muscles with a large golden cumberbud.
-Blue light emits from his jaw, eyes, and it crackles from his hair (huge, windswept, crazy, even eyebrows and beard follows this style).
-Shoes up to his knees and as large as a party member.
-Search for it.
-Very Zeusy.
-Feeblemind?.. can be ended by greater restoration..
-Dominate Monster at 9th level lasts up to 8 hours... she is just better at it..
-Umnos in non-dominated is a previous champion of Auril, but does not need her anymore, he is as close to his own godhood as is possible.
-He is CG normally.
-Enjoys the worship of all the Giants as Annam's presence has subsided.
-Wants to be the next Kavaki.

-Can Irae really dominate a demi-god?
-Yes.
-Divine boon to party if they save him +1 STR up to 20.

-ALTERNATIVELY; he's crucified and about to ascend to become a death knight giant - he'll fly around in spectral form while his body is hung (they need to cast something to cancel it)

-lines when freed (deep husky voice):
-- "disease"
-- "free"
-- "not enemies" (holding back attack)
-- "spell...fading...loosing hold...of my mind"
-- "yeees. (backwards drawl pulling in air) i am back. thank the heavens."
-- "you "

-## Spire
-Contains final crystal.
-Prismatic wall (30 foot sphere around it - repeat cast with the power of the spine at full power).
-She can be inside the prismatic wall with it and use Dominate Monster on Umnos.
-Door up to Umnos is heavily guarded and no one can actually enter.

-## Exit (Kavaki)
-Portal leading to a path outside where the weather is serene.
-Pass by a house with purple flowers and light. https://www.pinterest.co.uk/pin/312859505366843177/
-Contains a spectral goliath.
-You don't know him, but he looks at you with a big smile.

-"You have come so far, my son.
-Much more far than I thought you would."
-"You saw me cry.
-You may not have known, but you saved me."
-"and now, you can save yourself."
-"go meet your guiding spirit." -> goliath cutscene with Kavai

-GW: Your wisdom increases to 13.

-Kavaki is a Barbarian (Grog).
-Wearing big green robes (dressed for the occasion, wouldn't want to be sending the wrong message).
-Welcome to your arisening.
-It's come to my attention...wait.. too hard.
-I've haerd you've been smashing really hard lately.
-And you have reached a critical threashold of paladineosis/paladiniusness you've become a real palagorn, and as much must retrieve your reward.

-To my most devout goatlings.

-## Exit (Mordai)
-See a specral jackal headed figure standing behind your parental figures.
-The ones you have not seen in years.
-The figure slices through your parents, but they retain their smiles.
-But as he does, a winged figure from the heavens descends and sends a beam of white energy towards the jackall.
-His power over you, is no more.
-You are favoured by the gods, do not forget it.
-You see the what's left of the jackal (his spectral form filled with burn marks) begrudgingly look at you.
-"You have served me well.
-You have earned your powers."
-(see into his eyes and you can see his powers, and he dislikes it).

--> find familiar must be one of the standard from the spell list (no imp) -> eldritch blast gains the 17th level ability
--> cannot take another level in warlock

-alternatively, find familiar starts malfunctioning (up to pit fiend)

-maybe he can choose to fight it or not. solar would like like to gift something, but you would have to leave this dark creature from gehanna; then have to battle it 1v1 / solar does it.
-solar: "according to elysial rule, i cannot gift you this..."

-## Exit (Faey)
-Hans standing there?
-Seelie court?
-TODO: ask Faey for information on how he would like to ascend?
-12 monk subclass way of the shadow will be 3 rogue: assassin utilitarian protect the feywild, keep the balance (nature good/evil circle of life) sunwuko faey god monkey king?

-maybe he just feels assassination being better... maybe spend ki point to gain advantage bonus to wisdom (for his stun dc) can do this during the halos battle

 # EBA1: 11/16 Staircase leads to Waterfountain fight from BL2 wizard tower
 Circular  outlook point.
 This is a trap.
 Storm of Vengeance.
 If triggered calls guards.